 - All-purpose paper or sketchpad - Don't waste your money on buying different papers for each media you will use because in the beginning that is really not necessary.
 Aim for all purpose papers so that you can experiment, use mixed media and try different techniques without fear.
 My favorite is Canson Mix Media Paper and I usually use it as a sketchbook for developing design ideas and also for illustrations featuring different media.

 - Sketchbook - There are so many types to choose from in this area - you can buy a basic pocket one that you can carry around and sketch on the go or one with cute design and layout that will boost your creative juices.
 Here you can do quick sketches of ideas that come to you during the day or use it as a general design ideas book.
 I use Fashionary sketchbooks which have some useful information as well as croquis templates and I find it perfect for quick sketching when you want to focus on the clothes instead of developing your croquis and poses.
-My sketchbook is usually just for illustrating runway looks that I like and usually I will use only colored pencils here and markers for some details or textures.
+My Fashionary is intended just for illustrating runway looks that I like and usually draw with colored pencils and markers inside.

 2. Drawing and Coloring Media